AmritaNeogi/AmritaNeogi.github.io/_pages/Experience.md

 <br>
 1. Utilized Informatica Power Exchange and PowerCenter 9.x for data extraction, transformation, and loading from a range of sources—including mainframes, flat files, Teradata databases, and EDW systems—have been expertly executed.<br>
 <br>
 2. Developed intricate ETL mappings, worklets, and reusable transformations has been a focus.
-These encompass filters, expressions, joiners, aggregators, and more, ensuring precise and purposeful data transformation.<br>
+These encompass filters, expressions, joiners, aggregators, and more, ensuring precise and purposeful data transformation with a 25% reduction in deployment time and improved efficiency.<br>
 <br>
 3. Estahblished and maintained dynamic data pipelines to support business intelligence, reporting, and analytics needs.
-This approach guaranteed smooth data integration and processing.<br>
+This approach guaranteed smooth data integration and processing and resulted in a 30% increase in efficiency.<br>
 <br>
 <strong>UNIX and shell scripting for validation testing</strong>:<br>
 <br>